Helping Your Child with Autism Thrive

 Life Journey Through Autism: A Parent's Guide to Research (PDF) – In-depth guide teaches parents how to evaluate autism research and choose treatments for their children.
 (Organization for Autism Research)

-Early intervention and special education for children with autism
+Early intervention and special education

 Parent Guide to IDEA – A parent’s guide to the Individuals with Disabilities Education Act (IDEA) and how to use it to help your child.
 (National Center for Learning Disabilities)